-You will spend the night along the South Coast.
+You will spend the night in Vatnajökull National Park.

 Some people come to Iceland to see glaciers and snow.
 Other to see the great power of the earth on this land of fire.
 Now you can choose which side you'd like to know better.

 Today you have two options to go deep into the nature of Iceland, each option representing an opposite side of the coin: into a glacier or inside the magma chamber of a volcano.